 - a person makes minimal visits to the emergency room or requires little urgent care

-It is also important to seek emergency care if a prescribed asthma medication, such as an emergency or rescue inhaler, does not reduce the symptoms of an asthma attack.
+It is also important to seek emergency medical care if a prescribed asthma medication, such as a rescue inhaler, does not reduce the symptoms of an asthma attack.

 A person should call 911 immediately or go to the nearest emergency room if someone with asthma loses consciousness or is unable to breathe.

 In the United States, asthma affects Black, Hispanic, and American Indian and Alaska Native people more commonly than it does white people.
 They may also find it more challenging to manage their asthma symptoms, which can lead to severe complications.